tttor/ctrl-foundation/method/actor-critic/acer_wang_2017.md

   * mujoco: cartpole (1D), reacher (3D), cheetah (6D), fish (5D), walker (6D) and humanoid (21D).
 * baseline
   * A3C and Trust-A3C.
-  * Trust-TIS and TIS
+  * Trust-TIS and TIS (truncated importance sampling)
 * show the mean and standard deviation of the best 5 out of 30 hyper-parameter settings

 ## result
+* ACER > A3C (in continuous control)
 * acer: stable, sample efficient
-* In continuous control, ACER outperforms the A3C and truncated importance sampling baselines by a very significant margin.
 * trust region optimization method can result in huge improvements over the baselines
-* Retrace and off- policy correction, SDNs, and trust region are critical:
+* Retrace and off- policy correction, SDNs, and trust region are critical